mmbman/Katagiri/1982-12-01-Blue-Cliff-Record-Case-36-Talk-1.md

 **Same person:** So would you say that the form of dance is falling into the weeds?

-**Katagiri:** In a sense, yes, the form of dance is falling into the weeds, yes.
+**Katagiri Roshi:** In a sense, yes, the form of dance is falling into the weeds, yes.

 And then if you become a master of dance, both are working very smoothly.
 Without any attention, it’s working together very naturally.
 At that time you become a teacher of dance.

 **Same person:** When he said *don’t* fall into the weeds, why did he say that?

-**Katagiri:** This is ironic commentary.
+**Katagiri Roshi:** This is ironic commentary.
 If you emphasize falling into the weeds, in other words if you emphasize always the human aspect of life, it’s pretty easy to be saddened.

 **Same person:** Thank you.